phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

     components in the hierarchy.
 * `dataset` (string or list of strings, optional): label of the dataset(s) requested.
-If not provided, will be provided for all datasets attached to the bundle.
+If not provided, will be provided for all passband-dependent datasets attached to the bundle.
+Those without a pblum_mode parameter (eg. rv or lp datasets) will be computed in absolute luminosities.
 * `set_value` (bool, optional, default=False): apply the computed
     values to the respective `pblum` or `pbflux` parameters (even if not currently visible).
 Note that extrinsic values (`pblum_ext` and